yihan2588/Source_Ana/README.md

 - **Cause**: Subject_Condition.json missing entries
 - **Solution**: Add all subjects to the JSON mapping file

-#### "Not enough data for statistical tests"
+#### "Subject-specific threshold calculation failed"
-- **Cause**: Insufficient sample sizes
+- **Cause**: No proto1-8 pre-stimulation data found for individual subjects
-- **Solution**: Ensure at least 3 subjects per group for meaningful statistics
+- **Solution**: Verify each subject has pre-stimulation data for protocols 1-8

-#### "Threshold calculation failed"
+#### "Insufficient paired subjects for statistical tests"
-- **Cause**: No proto1-8 pre-stimulation data found
+- **Cause**: Subjects missing data for some stages
-- **Solution**: Verify pre-stimulation data exists for protocols 1-8
+- **Solution**: Ensure subjects have data for both stages being compared

-### Performance Considerations
+### Performance Notes
-- Large datasets may require significant memory and processing time
+- Subject-specific processing requires more computation time but provides superior results
-- Consider processing subset of subjects/nights for initial analysis
+- Complete wave-level data preservation uses more storage but enables full reproducibility
-- Enable logging to monitor progress and identify bottlenecks
+- Logging is comprehensive for complete analysis tracking

 ## Contributing